Computational-Biology-OceanOmics/LCA_With_WoRMS/README.md

     makeblastdb -dbtype nucl -in your_database.fasta -parse_seqids -taxid_map your_database.taxids.txt

+- I may have unacccepted taxonomic names in my results.

+WoRMS is nice in that it knows about many, but not all unaccepted names.
+If an unaccepted name made it into WoRMS the API returns the accepted version of this name along with the taxonomic lineage of the new, accepted name.
+We then use that name for the LCA.
+Neat, isn't it

 - I have more questions!

 Please contact me at pbayer AT minderoo.org